ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

 ---

-8. Can you explain the difference between stacking and blending?
+Q. Can you explain the difference between stacking and blending?

 <details><summary><b>Answer</b></summary>
 The difference between stacking and blending is that Stacking uses out-of-fold predictions for the train set of the next layer (i.e meta-model), and Blending uses a validation set (let’s say, 10-15% of the training set) to train the next layer.
 Blending is simpler than stacking and prevents leakage of information in the model.